 Trying to look at things over water is a challenge within itself.
 This means that the binoculars used must really be made for this type of exploration.
-They also need to have plenty of features that will allow them to not only do the job, but do it perfectly.
-This article is going to discuss the types of things that you should look for when purchasing a high quality set of marine binoculars.
+They also need to have plenty of features that will allow them to not only do the job but also do it perfectly.
+This article explains what you should look for when purchasing a high quality set of marine binoculars.
 We’ve also listed our Top 3 Marine Binoculars for 2017.

 Fog-proof and Waterproof Features

 Quite naturally, marine binoculars must be waterproof.
 Just know that there are various types of available waterproofing.
 A lot of vendors say that they have waterproof binoculars, but they are only protected against water.
 Make sure that you get binoculars that contain an O-ring seal and are nitrogen purged.

 This signifies that the body has been charged with dry nitrogen gas that stops the fogging, which usually occurs when the temperatures change very quickly.
 This will make sure that your marine binoculars are protected from all types of water and moisture and will not fog up.
 This also means that the inside of your binoculars will have protection from corrosion, which will be an added benefit if you like to use them while out on the ocean.